 Pain may persist long after the injury or physical condition has healed, or when a painful condition is resistant to traditional therapy, or even when doctors cannot identify the cause of the pain.
 In this case the role of pain management is to relieve suffering and improve the quality of life of those living with pain.

 Gladstones team of medical practitioners, clinical psychologists, physiotherapists and occupational therapists can devise a specialised plan to help our clients manage chronic pain that has remained unresolved by other treatments currently available.
 Our treatments approach pain management from three treatment directions, pharmaceutically, physically and/or psychologically, to provide the most effective treatment for our clients living with pain.
-To find out more about our pain management services call us on 0800 774 7024.

 Grief & Loss